Polish (Poland)English (United Kingdom)

 The Foundation Board:

-On the left: the creator and President of The Lasting Memory Foundation- Zbigniew Niziński.
-Since 1999 he has been travelling across Poland and searching for disappearing Jewish cemeteries and deserted synagogues.
-He has visited over 400 cemeteries and the sites of mass extermination.
-He reached aged witnesses to extermination and people with the Righteous among the Nations of the World title.
-Mr Niziński participates in actions of Rabbinical Commission on Cemeteries.
+The Foundation Board:On the left: the creator and President of The Lasting Memory Foundation- Zbigniew Niziński.
+Since 1999 he has been travelling across Poland and searching for disappearing Jewish cemeteries and mass graves of the murdered Victims.
+He has visited more than 600 cemeteries and the sites of mass extermination.
+He has reached elderly witnesses to the extermination as well as people with the title of the Righteous among the Nations of the World.
 He was awarded the diploma by Embassy of Israel in Poland and Jewish Historical Institute for his activity supporting the preservation of Jewish heritage.
-In answer to the proposal of the Association of “the Children of the Holocaust” he was honored with the medal by the Association of Jewish War Veterans.
+At the request of the Association of “the Children of the Holocaust”, he was honored with the medal by the Association of Jewish War Veterans.
 In 2008 Zbigniew Niziński was awarded the Knight’s Cross of the Order of the Rebirth of Poland by the President of Poland.
+In 2010 he was granted the Honorary Membership of the Polish Association of the Righteous Among the Nations.

 Prawa autorskie do zamieszczonych na tej witrynie internetowej tekstów i zdjęć są zastrzeżone,